-- 1. demonstrate a knowledge of the psychological concepts underlying individual and group behaviour, emotions, learning, intelligence and memory. - 2. demonstrate the ability to describe basic psychological concepts related to personality and development, sick role and illness behaviour. - 3. demonstrate an awareness of how stress and grief reactions may impact on behaviour - 4. demonstrate an awareness of how stigma arises and how it may impact on behaviour and healthcare practices
+- 1. demonstrate a knowledge of the psychological concepts underlying individual and group behaviour, emotions, learning, intelligence and memory. - 2. demonstrate the ability to describe basic psychological concepts related to personality and development, sick role and illness behaviour.

-Emotions and the limbic system, Describe the difference between emotions and thoughts, the normal range of human emotions in reference to everyday life events and describe the biological basis of normal human emotions, Learning and memory, Briefly describe the normal process of memory formation, techniques of improving long term memory and briefly discuss the effect of emotion on memory formation, Intelligence, Describe definitions of intelligence, common methods of measuring intelligence and factors that may influence an individual's level of intelligence, Freud and the unconscious, Describe the structure of the mind as described by Freud, common defence mechanisms and briefly describe personality theory as described by Freud, Developmental psychology, Briefly describe the different psychological theories of development: Piaget's theory of cognitive development, Erikson's theory of psychosocial development, Kohlberg's theory of moral development.
-Describe the important aspects of normal psychological development during childhood and adolescence, Personality, describe what is meant by personality, briefly describe theories of personality: e.g. dimensional theories, categorical or 'type' theories.
+Emotions and the limbic system, Describe the difference between emotions and thoughts, the normal range of human emotions in reference to everyday life events and describe the biological basis of normal human emotions,

+Learning and memory, briefly describe the normal process of memory formation, techniques of improving long term memory and briefly discuss the effect of emotion on memory formation,

+Intelligence, describe definitions of intelligence, common methods of measuring intelligence and factors that may influence an individual's level of intelligence,

+Freud and the unconscious, Describe the structure of the mind as described by Freud, common defence mechanisms and briefly describe personality theory as described by Freud,

+Developmental psychology, briefly describe the different psychological theories of development: Piaget's theory of cognitive development, Erikson's theory of psychosocial development, Kohlberg's theory of moral development.
+Describe the important aspects of normal psychological development during childhood and adolescence,

+Personality, describe what is meant by personality, briefly describe theories of personality: e.g. dimensional theories, categorical or 'type' theories.
 Describe factors that may influence personality development.
 Factors influencing behaviour, demonstrate awareness that behaviour can be studied objectively, describe the factors that influence individual behaviour, and describe how and why behaviour in a group may differ from individual behaviour.
 Can behaviour be changed?
-Briefly discuss when medical professionals may need to attempt to change behaviour, and briefly describe techniques of changing behaviour, sick role and illness behaviour, describe different ways in which individuals may react to illness, and demonstrate awareness of concepts of sick role and illness behaviour.
+Briefly discuss when medical professionals may need to attempt to change behaviour, and briefly describe techniques of changing behaviour,

+Sick role and illness behaviour, describe different ways in which individuals may react to illness, and demonstrate awareness of concepts of sick role and illness behaviour.